Relief as rain falls over Australian bushfires

 John SAEKI, AFP

-More rain was also forecast on Friday and the weekend which, if it does occur, would be the most sustained period of wet weather since the crisis began in September last year.
+More rain was forecast for Friday and the weekend which, if it does fall, would be the most sustained period of wet weather since the crisis began in September last year.

-"This will be all of our Christmas, birthday, engagement, anniversary, wedding and graduation presents rolled into one.
-Fingers crossed," the New South Wales Rural Fire Service said early this week in reference to the forecast wet weather.
+Still, with January, February and March typically seeing some of the hottest weather in Australia, the bushfire crisis was far from over.

+"We still have a long way to go," said Robyn Duell, a senior climatologist with the Bureau of Meteorology.

-Australia endures bushfires every year but they started much earlier than normal last year and have lasted far longer.
+Australia endures bushfires every year, but they started much earlier than normal in 2019 and have lasted far longer.

 Australia endures bushfires every year but they started much earlier than normal last year and have lasted far longer